bartek-swiderski92/Hot-Takes/README.md

 ### The project reviews following skills:
-* Implements a data model
+* Implementing a data model
-* Stores data securely using NoSQL
+* Storing data securely using NoSQL database
-* Enables users to interact with a database using CRUD operations
+* Enabling users to interact with a database using CRUD operations

 ### Technologies used:
 * Node.js